The Academic Program

 - Students must enroll in at least one Reed course within any three-term period or face removal from the program.
 By the last day of classes of the third term of non-enrollment, a student should submit a petition to the Committee on Graduate Studies that includes a statement of continued interest and a proposed time frame for program completion (including enrollment in at least one of the next two semesters).
 A student who does not meet these criteria and who wishes to continue study at a later date must reapply for admission to the program.

 - Students are expected to complete the MALS degree within six years of formal acceptance as a degree candidate.
-Petitions to extend the time for degree completion must be approved in advance of the degree paper term by the Committee on Graduate Studies.
+Petitions to extend the time for degree completion must be approved in advance of the thesis term by the Committee on Graduate Studies.

 Full-time enrollment in a regular semester is three units; half-time enrollment is one and one-half units.
 In an accelerated (six-week) summer term, the one-unit course is considered half-time enrollment.